 As a marketer, your main goal is getting more customers through the door, no matter whether you’re an airline, an insurance company, a SaaS business, or an SME.
 What if you could use a personalized or interactive video to get leads to submit their details to your CRM.

-You can do that using an interactive subscription form or an interactive video.
+You can do that using an interactive subscription form or an interactive video – and better yet, you could personalise it.
 Many people abandon such forms before the end because they are boring and repetitive.
 If you put video in the mix, prospects have an incentive to engage because they are being entertained.